Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 #### Memory layout

-Lastly we look at the effect of the afforementioned layout in memory on the matmul performance
+Lastly we examine the effect of the aforementioned layout in memory on the matmul performance

 |       Kernel       | Time (ms) | vs. FP16 |
 |:------------------:|:---------:|:--------:|